 3 J. Ass'n Legal Writing Directors 108-128 (2006)

 Scholarly Commons Citation

 Robbins-Tiscione, Kristen Konrad, "Philosophy v.
 Rhetoric in Legal Education: Understanding the Schism Between Doctrinal and Legal Writing Faculty" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 836.
+836.